Skip to main content

 Faculty Publications

-Planet in Peril: Humanity’s Four Greatest Challenges and How We Can Overcome Them
+Planet in Peril: Humanity’s 4 Greatest Challenges & How We Can Overcome Them

 The top four mega-dangers facing humankind are climate change, nuclear weapons, pandemics, and artificial intelligence.
 Michael Bess, Chancellor’s Professor of History, outlines the solutions that have been tried, and analyzes why they have thus far fallen short.
 These four existential dangers present a special kind of challenge that urgently requires planet-level responses, yet today’s international institutions have so far failed to meet this need.

-Literature, Science, and Public Policy: From Darwin to Genomics
+Literature, Science, & Public Policy: From Darwin to Genomics

 The Fate of Food: What We’ll Eat in a Bigger, Hotter, Smarter World